tahmineh-rafe/Physics/Quantum/Unitary-Matrix-Decomposition/README.md

 This project implements the decomposition of a unitary matrix into the physical parameters required for its implementation in an integrated photonic circuit.

-The decomposition procedure is based on the unitary matrix decomposition methods introduced by Reck et al. and Clements et al. [1, 2].
+The decomposition procedure is based on the unitary matrix decomposition methods introduced by Reck et al. and Clements et al. [1, 2, 3].
 These methods provide systematic approaches for decomposing an arbitrary unitary matrix into a network of two-mode transformations.

 In this project, the decomposition algorithms were implemented independently in Python.
-To test the implementation, a unitary matrix obtained from the work of Araúzola et al. was used as the target matrix [3].
+To test the implementation, a unitary matrix obtained from the work of Arrazola et al. was used as the target matrix [4].

 ## What does the code do?